Kitware/SMTK/doc/release/notes/attributeDisplayHint.rst

 Thus saving a project with several resources will resume upon reload with the same attribute resource displayed in the editor.

+Finally, this change to SMTK removes the default behavior that displays attribute resources when the ParaView pipeline browser's selection changes.
+This change was made because the pipeline-browser's selection changes when (a) a user or python script modifies the active pipeline source or (b) a new pipeline source is created.
+The second case was causing many updates to the attribute panel when projects with many resources are loaded/created.
+Now, this behavior is only enabled in "ParaView mode" (i.e., when post-processing is enabled).
+To reduce the impact of this change, we have also added a (default) option to :smtk:`pqSMTKPipelineSelectionBehavior` that will display attribute resources as they are selected (specifically: when the SMTK selection holds a single entry in its primary selection and that entry is an attribute resource marked as displayable).

 Developer changes
 ~~~~~~~~~~~~~~~~~~